Bongbong Marcos: Early public roles

 Marcos was thrust into the national limelight as early as when he was three years old, and the scrutiny became even more intense when his father first ran for President of the Philippines in 1965, when he was eight years old.

-During his father's 1965 campaign, Marcos played himself in the Sampaguita Pictures film Iginuhit ng Tadhana: The Ferdinand E. Marcos Story, a biopic based on the novel For Every Tear a Victory.
+During his father's 1965 campaign, Marcos played himself in the Sampaguita Pictures film Iginuhit ng Tadhana (The Ferdinand E. Marcos Story), a biopic based on the novel For Every Tear a Victory.
 The young Marcos was portrayed giving a speech towards the end of the film, in which he says that he would like to be a politician when he grows up.
 The public relations value of the film is credited for having helped the elder Marcos win the 1965 Philippine elections.

 A young Bongbong Marcos and his sister Imee played a small role in the controversial "Manila incident" of the Beatles in July 1966, just six months after their father assumed the presidency.
 Bongbong and Imee were among 400 children whom their mother Imelda brought to Malacañang Palace for a reception in which they expected the Beatles to show up.
 The four band members claimed not to know about the event, and refused to attend.

 As the event went on without them, the Marcos children were interviewed.
 Bongbong, referring to the group's long hair, was quoted saying "I'd like to pounce on the Beatles and cut off their hair!
 Don't anybody dare me to do anything, because I'll do it, just to see how game the Beatles are."
-Imee, meantime, was quoted saying "There is only one song I like from the Beatles, and it's Run for Your Life."—a quote which media later associated with the way the Beatles scrambled out of Manila, receiving rough treatment at the Manila International Airport.
+Imee, meantime, was quoted saying "There is only one song I like from the Beatles, and it's Run for Your Life."—a quote which media later associated with the way the Beatles scrambled out of Manila, receiving rough treatment at Manila International Airport.

 Beatles lead guitarist George Harrison later accused the Marcoses of inciting Filipinos to mob the band as they tried to leave the country for not showing up at the reception, saying in a 1986 interview at NBC's Today Show that the Marcoses "tried to kill [them]."
-Harrison further said that their plane was not allowed to leave Manila until their manager, Brian Epstein, refunded the concert ticket money.
+Harrison said that their plane was not allowed to leave Manila until their manager, Brian Epstein, refunded the concert ticket money.

 The Manila Bulletin reported in 2015 that Marcos had once invited Beatles drummer Ringo Starr to return to the Philippines "to bring closure" to the incident.

-The incident was brought up in the media again after a 2021 interview between Marcos and Toni Gonzaga, when he was asked about which musicians he idolized, and he casually mentioned that he was friends with Mick Jagger of The Rolling Stones and members of the Beatles.
+The incident was brought up in the media again after a 2021 interview between Marcos and actress Toni Gonzaga, when he was asked about which musicians he idolized, and he casually mentioned that he was friends with Mick Jagger of the Rolling Stones and members of the Beatles.

-Marcos was still a minor on the exact year that martial law was declared.
+Marcos was still a minor in 1972 when martial law was declared.
 Marcos turned 18 in 1975—a year after he graduated from Worth School.